ksanjn/Research-Project/README.md

 Prediction: Automated
 ```

-# COMPONENT#2 - Identify alternative software engineering jobs with tasks similar to the user's current tasks that are less likely to be automated by AI using a ML approach.
+# COMPONENT#2 - Identify alternative software engineering jobs with tasks similar to the user's current tasks that are less likely to be automated by AI using a ML approach(IT21106088)

 ## Description
 Develop an ML model to recommend alternative job roles less likely to be automated, based on a user's current role and tasks.